abubakarshaikh2007-cpu/customer-churn-ml/README.md

+Perfect 👌 Shaikh Abubakar.
+I will give you a professional README for your Sale Price project, written clean like your churn project.

+You can copy–paste this into your GitHub README.md.

+---

-📊 Customer Churn Prediction – Machine Learning Project
+🏠 House Price Prediction using Machine Learning

 📌 Project Overview

-This project builds an end-to-end Machine Learning pipeline to predict customer churn using telecom customer data.
+This project predicts house sale prices using Machine Learning techniques.

-The goal is to identify customers who are likely to leave the company so that businesses can take preventive retention actions.
+It automatically detects the problem type (Regression), compares multiple models, and selects the best-performing model based on evaluation metrics.

+The objective is to build a data-driven system that provides accurate property price predictions and extracts business insights from the dataset.

 ---

-🎯 Business Problem

-Customer churn directly impacts revenue.
-If we can predict which customers are likely to churn:

-We can target them with retention offers

-Reduce revenue loss

-Improve customer lifetime value

-This project focuses on building a classification model to predict churn (Yes/No).

----

-🧠 Problem Type

-Supervised Machine Learning – Classification
+📊 Dataset

+The dataset contains various housing features such as:

+Overall Quality

+Living Area Size

+Basement Area

+Garage Capacity

+Year Built

+Lot Area

+Number of Rooms

+And more...

 Target Variable:

-Churn (Yes / No)
+SalePrice

 ---

-📊 Dataset Information

-Total Rows: 7043

-Total Columns: 21

-No missing values

-No duplicate records

-The dataset includes:

-Demographic information

-Account information

-Service subscription details

-Billing details
+⚙️ Technologies Used

+Python

+Pandas

+NumPy

+Scikit-learn

+Matplotlib

 ---

-⚙️ ML Pipeline

-The project includes:

-Data Cleaning

-Encoding Categorical Features

-Feature Scaling

-Train/Test Split

-Model Training
+🤖 Model Training & Evaluation

-Model Comparison

-Feature Importance Analysis

-Business Insight Extraction

----
+The system automatically:

+Detects Regression problem

+Trains multiple models

+Compares performance metrics

+Selects best model

-🤖 Models Used
+Models Used

-1. Logistic Regression
+1. Linear Regression

-2. Random Forest Classifier
+2. Random Forest Regressor